 An Urgent Solution Required

 The government could not stiffen the sentencing regime because there would have been a huge outcry from the public; but it still needed an urgent solution for its overcrowded jails.
-The solution was transportation.
+The solution they came up with was transportation.

 The Meaning of Transportation

 Transportation meant, a person convicted of a crime, was forcefully taken ("transported") against their will to a penal colony in a distant part of the British Empire to work in servitude for the term of their sentence.